syncfusion-content/asp.netwebforms-docs/aspnet/RichTextEditor/Image-and-File-browser.md

 ## Insert a Image from Online Source

-If you want to insert an image from online source like google, ping, etc., you need to enable images tool on the editor’s toolbar.
+If you want to insert an image from online source like Google, ping, etc., you need to enable images tool on the editor’s toolbar.
 By default, the images tool is open a simple dialog which allows you to inserting an image from online source.

 {% highlight html %}